 But maybe you have an elderly neighbor that you can visit every week.
 Or a new mom who could use a hot meal.
 There are countless ways to give back and adding that to your schedule will grow you in deeper ways than you ever imagined.

 I’m really the worst person to talk about this one (I am not much of a committed gal), but it’s here because it’s super effective and I’ve seen it work.
 Not to mention what it can do for our mental health.

 Exercise is an incredible confidence booster and sometimes that’s enough to remind us of who we are outside of being a mom.

 The more we take care of our bodies, the better we feel.
 And the more motivated we become to strengthen other areas in our life that might need an extra boost.

 Let’s not forget the incredible example we are displaying for those little ones watching us do the hard thing every day.
 They need to take care of their bodies, too, and if it’s important for mommy, it’ll be important to them.

 Now, I am not highly motivated.
 I’ll be the first to admit this.

 However, I find that the right workout is key.
 If I think it’s work, my body doesn’t like it.
 I need to trick my body into thinking what I’m doing is fun.

-Dancing is always my fall back workout.
-I love to dance and there are countless of workouts that center around dance.
-Probably because there seems to be a lot of people with finicky bodies like mine.
+Dancing is always my fallback workout.
+I love to dance and there are countless workouts that center around dance.
+Probably because there seem to be a lot of people with finicky bodies like mine.